wso2/docs-open-banking/en/docs/develop/custom-api-consumer-validation.md

 According to your requirements, you can extend and override the methods in the `TPPValidationService` class.

-To write a custom Response Type handler, extend the following class:
+To write a custom API consumer validation executor, extend the following class:
 ```java
 com.wso2.openbanking.accelerator.gateway.executor.service.TPPValidationService
 ```